Ryan loves learning about lesser-known aspects of history by reading and reviewing the literary works of historians.

 "Firepower and the Methodical Battle", chapter 5, is tasked with the most important part of the French conception of war: the belief in the overwhelming superiority of firepower.
 This was supposed to be rigidly controlled and organized (in contrast to German decentralization and improvisation) on the idea of massive application of fire, and the French perceived this as the framework for the movement of their troops (as all other troops had to be tied to the artillery, this severely constrained their operations) and operations on the battlefield, focusing through them on the destruction of the enemy.
 It broadly mimicked WW1 doctrine, with minimal changes in employment and equipment.

 Moving to one of the missed opportunities of the French, effective usage of tanks, Chapter 7, "The Development of the Tank", explores how the French were heavily preconditioned by their usage of the tank in WW1 and their experience continued to be based upon this.
-Multiple different arms pursued their own tanks, and the French did much to experiment with them, and all believed that they would be useful in the next war - but largely they assumed in the context of infantry support, and continuing to be tied to the artillery.
+Multiple different arms pursued their own tanks, and the French did much to experiment with them, and all believed that they would be useful in the next war—but largely they assumed in the context of infantry support, and continuing to be tied to the artillery.
 This meant that the French were not able to get full use out of their tank arm.

 Continuing on with this interest in tanks, Chapter 8, "The Development of Large Armored Units", discusses the formation of the infantry's tank divisions with DCRs, and the Cavalry's own tank divisions, the DLMs.
 Here, the cavalry's different objectives and institutions, as well as better design choices and organization, resulted in far superior armored divisions which were capable of standing up to their German counterparts in 1940, while the infantry's focus on perfect vehicles and lack of urgency in forming their armored divisions led to units which shattered in the fighting in 1940.

-There are many books about the French military's failing in 1940, but I think that there are few which manage to do such a good job of examining this episode's antecedents in such a brief, simple, readable, and yet detailed and well constructed volume.
+There are many books about the French military's failure in 1940, but I think that there are few which manage to do such a good job of examining this episode's antecedents in such a brief, simple, readable, and yet detailed and well-constructed volume.
 Doughty's book places the doctrine of the French army at the center of its problems and cogently explains why that was so and what was important about it, explaining not merely what went wrong and what was French doctrine but also what caused it to go awry.
-It makes note that artillery was the framework of the French army and dictated the rest of its operations: one might consider the book being the same for any other volume which is devoted to studying the issue of the 1940 French army's operations, helping to provide for a broader understanding of its issues, its operations, and its logic through its incisive descriptions.
+It makes note that artillery was the framework of the French army and dictated the rest of its operations: one might consider the book being the same as any other volume which is devoted to studying the issue of the 1940 French army's operations, helping to provide for a broader understanding of its issues, its operations, and its logic through its incisive descriptions.

-But such a specialized focus does have the advantage in that it enables the book to focus clearly on what is the most important thing, the reasons for why the doctrine of methodical battle developed, and how it stifled the development of doctrine more akin to the ultimately much more successful German one.it makes for a work which is concise, clear, and presents an effective image of where things went wrong in the French army.
+A specialized focus does have the advantage in that it enables the book to focus clearly on what is the most important thing, the reasons for why the doctrine of methodical battle developed, and how it stifled the development of doctrine more akin to the ultimately much more successful German one.
+It makes for a work which is concise, clear, and presents an effective image of where things went wrong in the French army.
 To understand the French Army in 1940 and how it developed throughout the Interwar period in doctrinal and intellectual terms, there is without a doubt no greater book than this one to do so.
 It makes for an irreplaceable book about the French military in this period.

 © 2019 Ryan C Thomas